sohilkaushal/Notes-App/README.md

 - User is able to view the notes and descriptions.
 - The app is compatible with both vertical and landscape positions.

+## Compilation Instructions

+- Open the application in Visual Studio and make sure you have a device plugged in(if using a real device.)
+- Select a device from the top left corner right beside the play button.
+- After selecting the device make press the play button to install the application onto your device.

 ## Marking Justification

 ### Version Control